Don't Nod: Company floatation, Don't Nod Montréal, and third-party publishing (2018–2022)

-Dontnod worked with Xbox Game Studios on Tell Me Why, a 2020 episodic adventure game.
-Also in 2020, Dontnod published its first self-owned IP, Twin Mirror co-developed with Shibuya Productions, which was originally published by Bandai Namco Entertainment.
 A subsidiary studio in Montreal, Canada, was announced in May 2020, adding to its more than 250 employees in France.
+Dontnod worked with Xbox Game Studios on Tell Me Why, an episodic adventure game that was released between August and September 2020.
+Later in December 2020, Dontnod published its first self-owned IP, Twin Mirror, that they co-developed with Shibuya Productions and was originally going to be published by Bandai Namco Entertainment.
 In January 2021, Dontnod announced that Tencent had acquired a minority stake in the company for €30 million, granting the option to appoint a member to their board.
 The investment will allow Dontnod to continue self-publishing their titles and expand into China and the mobile game sector.
-Dontnod stated in April 2021 they plan to expand their self-publishing capabilities to third-party publishing as well, with the first planned title from Copenhagen-based studio PortaPlay.
-In September 2021, Dontnod made their remote work policy (Fully Remote Organization scheme) permanent for all employees.
+Dontnod stated in April they plan to expand their self-publishing capabilities to third-party publishing as well, with the first planned title from Copenhagen-based studio PortaPlay.
+In September, Dontnod made their remote work policy (Fully Remote Organization scheme) permanent for all employees.
+In February 2022, Dontnod said that while Twin Mirror's timed exclusivity contract had been a significant revenue contribution in 2021; due to market saturation and the Chinese game approval freeze, it was expecting the game's ongoing revenue to be minimal and depreciated the remaining €4.4 million development expenses that financial year.

-On 31 May 2022, the company changed its name to Don't Nod.
-Its publishing side released its first game, Gerta: A Flame in Winter in September 2022.

-Philosophy

-Guilbert said in April 2016 that the studio had cast off the ambition of making triple A games and would only see themselves devoted to independent projects, in particular, original, narrative-driven intellectual properties, which narrative director Stéphane Beauverger agreed was "part of Dontnod's DNA".
-The company's guiding principle is to reinvent itself with every game.
-For the sake of maintaining the motivation of players and publishers, the production cycle since releasing the five-year commitment Remember Me was reduced to two and a half or three years.
-In 2018, Guilbert said the company would pursue a co-production strategy with future publishers, as was done for Vampyr, limiting their part to forty percent.
-Each project begins with a designer, writer, and art director, with the occasional producer or engineer.
-Multiple teams work simultaneously on different projects.
-"Dontnod Days" are maintained for unsupervised work related to ongoing projects.